-- "Confirmed Athletes Cheating", in particular the "consistent and systematic use of performance enhancing drugs by many Russian athletes".
-In addition, a significant percentage of athletes "were unwilling to participate" in the Independent Commission's investigation. - "Confirmed Involvement by Doctors, Coaches and Laboratory Personnel" who "acted as enablers for systematic cheating along with athletics coaches". - The IC Report went on to make an extensive number of detailed findings regarding the 13. existence, scope, mechanics and consequences of that doping scheme. - С. The WADA Independent Person Reports (the McLaren Reports) - On 19 May 2016, WADA announced that it had appointed Prof. Richard McLaren to conduct 14. an independent investigation into the allegations made by Dr. Grigory Rodchenkov.
-Dr. Rodchenkov was the former director of the formerly WADA accredited laboratory in Mos cow (the "Moscow Laboratory") and the official on-site anti-doping laboratory in Sochi (the "Sochi Laboratory").
+- "Exploitation of Athletes", including the deployment of "coercive activities" to compel athletes to participate in doping activities. - "Confirmed Athletes Cheating", in particular the "consistent and systematic use of performance enhancing drugs by many Russian athletes".
+In addition, a significant percentage of athletes "were unwilling to participate" in the Independent Commission's investigation. - "Confirmed Involvement by Doctors, Coaches and Laboratory Personnel" who "acted as enablers for systematic cheating along with athletics coaches". - 13.
+The IC Report went on to make an extensive number of detailed findings regarding the existence, scope, mechanics and consequences of that doping scheme. - c.
+The WADA Independent Person Reports (the McLaren Reports) - 14.
+On 19 May 2016, WADA announced that it had appointed Prof. Richard McLaren to conduct an independent investigation into the allegations made by Dr. Grigory Rodchenkov.
+Dr. Rodchenkov was the former director of the formerly WADA accredited laboratory in Moscow (the "Moscow Laboratory") and the official on-site anti-doping laboratory in Sochi (the "Sochi Laboratory").
 After leaving Russia in 2015, Dr. Rodchenkov made a series of widely publicised allegations concerning the existence of a sophisticated doping scheme before, during, and after the Sochi Games. - 15.
 The terms of reference set by WADA directed Prof. McLaren: